gulgle-project/gulgle/README.md

 - Comprehensive ~~DuckDuckGo's~~ Kagi's Bang Support: The application includes a large list of bang commands sourced from ~~DuckDuckGo's~~ Kagi's official list.
 - Custom Bangs: Users can add their own custom bang shortcuts directly within the application's settings, which are stored locally in the browser.
 - Configurable Default Search Engine: Users can choose their preferred default search engine from a list of popular options, including any custom bangs they have added.
+- Settings import & export: Users can backup their data (custom bangs, default bang) in JSON format.
 - Automated Bang List Updates: A GitHub Actions workflow is set up to automatically fetch and update the list of default bangs from ~~DuckDuckGo~~ Kagi on a monthly basis.

+## Acknowledgments

+This project is built upon and was initially forked from [unduck](https://github.com/T3-Content/unduck).